emi80/gene2farm/README.rst

     cd gene2farm
     vagrant up

 The configuration of the VM and the installation of all the software will take approximately half an hour, depending on your internet connection speed and your computer specifications.
-However, thi is a one-time step that does only need to be repeated if you remove the machine (see below).
+However, this is a one-time step that does only need to be repeated if you remove the machine (see below).

 VM Usage